With the targeted drug treatments that are now available for CML most people do very well on treatment.

 What affects survival

-Your outlook also depends on your response to treatment and your general health.
+Your outlook depends on your response to treatment and how well you tolerate it.

 About these statistics